davepar/gcalendarsync/README.md

 * For the "calendarId" value in the script, paste in the Calendar ID from above.
 * Save the script.

-If you want to create a spreadsheet from scratch, or use one you already have:
+Part 2b.
+If instead you want to create a new spreadsheet from scratch, or use one you already have:
 * Create or open a Google Spreadsheet at http://drive.google.com.
 * Create columns with these names (can be in any order):
   * Title - event title